Davidohis/David-Portfolio/README.md

 ## This is my Portfolio

-This portfolio was built with React.JS and next.
-Many styled-components was created to be used everywhere on the app.
+This portfolio was built with Nextjs.